Welcome to The Storied Recipe!

-My podcast guest Kaveri Ponnapa wrote The Vanishing Kodavas to preserve the oral histories, customs, and culture of her people.
-This quick & easy Mushroom Curry recipe was made by the women in her family from mushrooms foraged after monsoon season.
+My podcast guest, Kaveri Ponnapa wrote The Vanishing Kodavas to preserve the oral histories, customs, and culture of her people.
+This quick & easy Mushroom Curry recipe was made by the women in her family from mushrooms foraged after the monsoon season.
 I invite you to listen to her nostalgic memories while making her creamy Mushroom Curry with Coconut Milk.

 While this is the easiest mushroom curry you can whip up, it was anything but for the women in Kaveri’s home, who first foraged mushrooms, then “set to work with a will” painstakingly cleaning them.